MicrosoftDocs/win32/desktop-src/WinHttp/using-winhttp.md

 ---
-Description: This section describes how to use both the C/C++ API for Microsoft Windows HTTP Services (WinHTTP) and the COM interface exposed by the WinHttpRequest Object. ms.assetid: 16178bb8-5e95-46a5-825a-880edc402445
+description: This section describes how to use both the C/C++ API for Microsoft Windows HTTP Services (WinHTTP) and the COM interface exposed by the WinHttpRequest Object. ms.assetid: 16178bb8-5e95-46a5-825a-880edc402445
 title: Using WinHTTP
 ms.topic: article